Louis d'Auvigny

+Louis-Aimé d'Auvigny (about 1738, in Paris – after 1795, in Tulchyn, Poland, now Ukraine) was an 18th-century French dancer, ballet master, choreographer, and dance teacher.

+Family

-Louis-Aimé d'Auvigny (about 1738, in Paris - after 1795, in Tulchyn, Poland, now Ukraine) was an 18th-century French dancer, ballet master, choreographer and dance teacher.
-His name was also recorded as: Dauvigny and D’Auvigne, D’Auvigni, D’auvigny, d’Avigny, Dauvigni, Davigni, Davigny, Douigny, Douvigny, Dovigny, Dovini, Dovinié, Dowini, Dowinni; and in Poland he was given Polish first name Ludwik.
-Probably the son of a writer and historian Aymé-Jean Chabaille d'Auvigny de Morinval called Jean Du Castre d'Auvigny, step brother of dancer and dance teacher Nicolas-François-Hyacinthe Dubus, known by his stage name Hyacinthe, and of the comic actors Gabriel-Éléonor-Hervé Dubus, whose stage name was Soli (Sauly), and Pierre-Louis Dubus whose stage name was Préville.
-His mother was their sister Louise-Élisabeth Dubus (marriage 1737).
+D'Auvigny was probably the son of a writer and historian Aymé-Jean Chabaille d'Auvigny de Morinval, step brother of dancer and dance teacher Nicolas-François-Hyacinthe Dubus, known by his stage name Hyacinthe, and of the comic actors Gabriel-Éléonor-Hervé Dubus, whose stage name was Soli (Sauly), and Pierre-Louis Dubus, whose stage name was Préville.
+His mother was their sister, Louise-Élisabeth Dubus (marriage 1737).

+In Stuttgart, he married dancer Marie Claudine Toscani (1746–1768) on 6 March 1764.
+She was the daughter of Italian comedians Giovanni Battista Toscani and Isabella Gafforia.

 Artistic career

-After he made his debut in the ballet of the Comédie-Italienne in 1753 and of the Comédie-Française in 1755 (two years after Préville), D'Auvigny spent some years in Lyon where he danced with Jean-Georges Noverre.
-In 1760, the latter called him to the court of Stuttgart and gradually entrusted him with the responsibility of ballet.
+After making his debut in the ballet of the Comédie-Italienne in 1753 and of the Comédie-Française in 1755 (two years after Préville), D'Auvigny spent some years in Lyon where he danced with Jean-Georges Noverre.
+In 1760, Noverre called him to the court of Stuttgart and gradually entrusted him with the responsibility of ballet.

-In Stuttgart he married dancer Marie Claudine Toscani (1746-1768) on 6 March 1764, the daughter of Italian comedians: Giovanni Battista Toscani and Isabella Gafforia.

 When Noverre left in 1767, D'Auvigny was appointed ballet master and kept this position until Easter 1771.
 In 1770, he set among others the ballets of Calliroe, tragédie en musique by Antonio Sacchini presented at the theatre of Ludwigsburg Palace.
-In July 1772 he danced in Paris.
+In July 1772, he danced in Paris.
 In the winter and spring 1772/1773 he was a ballet master at the King's Theater on Haymarket in London.